joelvpayne/canlii-pdfetch/README.md

 -- Work in Progress --

 A learning project.
-Goal creat a python script to fetch and download PDFs of cases from CanLII.
+A python script to fetch and download PDFs of cases from CanLII.